tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 ### tcp

 This connects on a specified port for distributing outbound TCP data.
+TLS is supported via [rustls](https://github.com/ctz/rustls).

 The offramp can leverage postprocessors to frame data after codecs are applied and events are forwarded to external TCP protocol distribution endpoints.